Eager Loading

 the edges are fetched along with the parent entity.
 This is primarily useful when you have a a parent

-, and you are confident that you always want to fetch the associated owner of that
+entity, like a Pet, and you are confident that you always want to fetch the associated owner of that

-type, which is a User
+pet (the owner type, which is a User).

 In entrest, we build upon this functionality -- to start, all edges by default will have a dedicated endpoint where you can query an entities associated edges -- these are called edge endpoints: